WeareJH/m2-module-import/README.md

 The cron is just a dumb object, the Import Manager does the real work.

-If you create a cron for your import you should add the cron job name (the one you specify in `crontab.xml`) to your import configuration defined in `app/code/MyVendor/Import/etc/imports.xml`.
+If you create a cron for your import you should add the cron job name and the group (the one you specify in `crontab.xml`) to your import configuration defined in `app/code/MyVendor/Import/etc/imports.xml`.
 This will allow the import admin to display details about your cron configuration.
 See below for an example configuration:

 ```xml
 <config xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:noNamespaceSchemaLocation="urn:magento:module:Jh_Import:etc/imports.xsd">